What's next in credit card payments technology?

 Consider the new "laws" of the land—e.g., the EMV fraud liability shift

-If you haven't heard already, the older card machines, where a customer simply swipes to make a payment, started to become obsolete as of October 2015.
+If you haven't heard already, older card machines, those that use only a card swiper, started to become obsolete as of October 2015.
 No, they weren't outlawed and no, the police aren't going to come to arrest you, but there's a big shift that began on October 1, 2015 that's making them obsolete.
-That shift is the fraud liability shift associated with EMV (Europay, MasterCard, Visa).
+That change is the fraud liability shift associated with EMV (Europay, MasterCard, Visa).
 For some time now in places like Europe, cards have held an additional layer of protection in the form of computer chips embedded in them that make fraud at the point-of-sale one step closer to non-existent.
-New terminals in the U.S. are now capable of reading these cards.
-And, effective October 1, 2015, certain fraud liability associated with point-of-sale fraud shifts--and largely away from banks and back toward merchants.
+New credit card terminals in the U.S. are now capable of reading these cards.
+Effective October 1, 2015, certain fraud liability associated with point-of-sale fraud shifts--largely away from banks and back toward merchants.

 You and your payment processor will be responsible for the costs.
 This is meant to light a fire under merchants big and small to get EMV terminals which are meant to drastically reduce security threats.

 No one can say exactly when you'll need to upgrade your payment processor again, because who knows exactly how criminals will respond to the technology that's out today.
-They're incredibly resourceful when they have the right incentives, and your customers personal data is a treasure trove.
-One thing you may want to consider though is the public's growing obsessions with their phones.
-Considering the publics uses phones to do practically everything nowadays from buying tickets to looking up our schedules, it seems to be only a matter of time before payments are almost universally processed on our phones.
-While credit card payments dominate the landscape currently, consumers achieve more convenience when they can tap and pay with services like Apple and Android pay.
-If your current technology doesn't support these new forms of payment methods, you may want to consider changing your strategy here.
+They're incredibly resourceful when they have the right incentives, and your customers’ personal data is a treasure trove.
+One thing you may want to consider, though, is the public's growing obsession with their phones.
+Considering the public uses phones to do practically everything nowadays, from buying tickets to looking up their schedules, it seems to be only a matter of time before payments are almost universally processed on our phones.
+While credit card payments dominate the landscape currently, consumers achieve more convenience when they can tap and pay with services like Apple and Android Pay.
+If your current credit card payments technology doesn't support these new methods, you may want to consider changing your strategy here.